ssslaad/ScotlandYard/README.md

 - Start card For all players (Station Number - Random)

 - Validations:
 	- If target location of any player is same as target location of other player in previous step, then we should enter the entries.
 	- Source station of player for a turn should be same as target station of previous turn.
 	- Automatically populate source station.
+ 	- App should reveal Mr. X's location on specific steps (which we will hardcode).

 Game Over (for a player):
 	- Movement not possible for player. (based on available tickets and current location)